HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 ### First Input Delay

-<a hreflang="en" href="https://web.dev/fid/">First Input Delay</a> (FID) - FID measures the time from when a user first interacts with a page (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to begin processing event handlers in response to that interaction.
+<a hreflang="en" href="https://web.dev/fid/">First Input Delay</a> (FID) measures the time from when a user first interacts with a page (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to begin processing event handlers in response to that interaction.

 All SSGs are from 96% to 99%.
 Great experience!